Harder and more expensive to grow business in 2022.

-Join DWC as we host Infometrics Principal Economist, Brad Olsen, for an After 5 Networking event to hear his take on the state of the New Zealand economy and what’s to come for the West Coast.
+Join DWC as we host Infometrics' Principal Economist, Brad Olsen, to hear his take on the state of the New Zealand economy and what’s to come for the West Coast.

 Two years into the COVID-19 pandemic, New Zealand’s economy has shown itself to be resilient and weathered restrictions, outbreaks, and vaccine rollouts to end up with better health and economic outcomes than most of the world.
 But substantial challenges remain, with high inflation, threats of a recession, and high absenteeism as the COVID-19 pandemic continues.
 Supply chains remain disrupted, the labour market is stretched, and a brain drain has developed.
 Interest rates are rising for the first time in nearly a decade, and the housing market is in decline.